How to Build an Employee Advocacy Program

 What are the important considerations when choosing your technology?

-I think for me the most important thing is when you’re looking at different options or providers is how easy it is to use, because in the end if the employees don’t find it easy to use, they’re not going to use it consistently, they’re not going to return to it.
-And also think about has it always been built around employee advocacy?
+I think for me, the most important thing when you’re looking at different options or providers is how easy it is to use because, in the end, if the employees don’t find it easy to use, they’re not going to use it consistently, they’re not going to return to it.
+Also, think about whether it has always been built around employee advocacy.
 And is that the number one thing that the kind of software was created for?
 Was it tweaked or changed from something that the company has or did before?”
-Think about for example those two things.
+Think about, for example, those two things.

-EY is a great case for us and they started originally in the Nordics but they have since expanded to other regions as well.
-And they were just looking at it also from two different directions, so some of the external things that they wanted to do, so just to be more visible to create brand awareness on digital and become the most socially active company in their industry.
-But then also they wanted to reach a couple of key internal goals as well, to show everybody who’s working at EY the projects and the wins that they’re achieving and getting.
-And in the end some of the returns that they got, which they didn’t even think about.
-It was more like they increased the team spirit of the EY employees and there was a lot of internal pull for the software as well.
+EY is a great case for us.
+They started originally in the Nordics, but they have since expanded to other regions as well.
+They were also looking at it from two different directions, so some of the external things that they wanted to do were just to be more visible, create brand awareness digitally, and become the most socially active company in their industry.
+But then they also wanted to reach a couple of key internal goals to show everybody who’s working at EY the projects and the wins that they’re achieving and getting.
+In the end, they got some of the returns, which they didn’t even think about.
+It was more like they increased the team spirit of the EY employees, and there was a lot of internal pull for the software.
 So those employees that didn’t use it were asking, “Okay.
 Hey, what’s this?
-I’m seeing this post for this software and it looks kind of funny and cool.”
-So yeah, it was all about making sure that there’s goals both internally and externally.
+I’m seeing this post for this software, and it looks kind of funny and cool.”
+So yeah, it was all about making sure that there were goals both internally and externally.

-And they achieved some really good results.
-One nice quote from their program manager, Leena Suominen, was that they actually, when they launched in the Nordics, the employee advocacy initiative outperformed any paid advertising campaigns they’ve ever done on social media.
-So the amount of clicks and the cost per click for that was crazy compared to some of the more traditional methods that they had been trying.
+They achieved some really good results.
+One nice quote from their program manager, Leena Suominen, was that when they launched in the Nordics, the employee advocacy initiative outperformed any paid advertising campaigns they’ve ever done on social media.
+So the number of clicks and the cost per click for that were crazy compared to some of the more traditional methods that they had been trying.
 So they were really, really happy and are still happily using SmarpShare.

-Any other companies finding success with employer advocacy?
+What companies are finding success with employer advocacy?

 I think the best part is that we’re not tied down to any industry or region, so we have a lot of clients from different industries.
-We have a lot of IT companies, for example, EMC and Rocketfuel for example, then there’s Professional Services, EY of course, Wilmington.
-Then from the recruiting industry as well, it seems to be a really good vertical.
+We have a lot of IT companies, such as EMC and Rocketfuel.
+There are also Professional Services, EY, and, of course, Wilmington.
+Then, from the recruiting industry, it seems to be a really good vertical.
 We have Morgan Philips in France, for example, then B2C companies as well.
-For example Rovio, the maker of Angry Birds.
-We have some pharmaceutical companies, construction companies whatever it is.
+For example, Rovio, the maker of Angry Birds.
+We have some pharmaceutical companies, construction companies, and whatever it is.
 We even have one tax office using our service.
 So it’s great to see a lot of different industries using it.

 More on this topic at Employee Advocacy: The Ultimate Handbook.